How to Use AVIF: The New Next-Gen Image Compression FormatAugust 5, 2020

 Using AVIF in Web Development Today

-As of August 25 2020, AVIF is supported in Chrome 85 and enabled using a feature flag in Firefox 80 (and will be supported by default soon); so we should start developing for it today!
+As of January 13 2021, AVIF is supported in Chrome 85, Firefox 86, and enabled using a feature flag in Firefox 85 or older!

 If the AVIF image above doesn't show in your browser, try using the latest version of Google Chrome or by enabling AVIF in the Firefox advanced configuration preferences.
 You can do this by entering